 Resources that enhance health promotion and disease prevention in communities or populations.

 Disease prevention & reduction advances are created through clinical research, but the methods of that research are instructed by how it will be adapted into the population and practice-based evidence (translational research).
-For the disease prevention & reduction research to be meaningful, clinical and translational research needs to inform each other, i.e., a very expensive vaccine that has 100% efficacy rate will not translate into as effective disease prevention and reduction intervention as an inexpensive vaccine with 90% efficacy rate.
+For the disease prevention & reduction research to be meaningful, clinical and translational research needs to inform each other, i.e., a very expensive vaccine that has a 100% efficacy rate will not translate into as effective disease prevention and reduction intervention as an inexpensive vaccine with 90% efficacy rate.

 Advice from authors on searching for information: